AndriiShkelebei/ecommerce-sql-analysis/README.md

   * ~28% of products generate 80% of revenue

-👉 Business is diversified and not dependent on a small number of products
+👉 Business is diversified and not dependent on a few products

 ---